Collected Works: Art

 More to discover

-You can read more about Ai Weiwei on The Royal Academy of Arts site.
+Read more about Ai Weiwei on The Royal Academy of Arts site.
 Manuel Salvisberg's response, Fragments of History, can be viewed here.
-Monica Tan has interviewed Ai for The Guardian, as have Alastair Sooke for The Telegraph, and The Economist.
+Monica Tan has interviewed Ai for The Guardian, as has Alastair Sooke for The Telegraph.

-Articles about Ai include an essay on 'devastating history' by Chin-Chin Yap for ArtAsiaPacific, a post about another urn-smashing incident by Ben Mauk for The New Yorker, and an essay on Ai's US reception by Malcolm Harris for The New Inquiry.
+Chin-Chin Yap has written about Ai and 'devastating history' for ArtAsiaPacific.
+Ben Mauk has written about another urn-smashing incident for The New Yorker.
+Malcolm Harris has written about Ai's US reception for The New Inquiry.

 Question of the day